lzw5399/scripts-repo/README.md

-# ScriptsRepo
+# scripts-repo
-Used to store various scripts
+Used to store scripts